fsinfuhh/Bitpoll/README.md

 ![image](https://user-images.githubusercontent.com/15912256/190876484-a5b3cb2c-db77-4c5f-b1f2-43b5106c4691.png)
 and here are the result being displayed
 ![image](https://user-images.githubusercontent.com/15912256/190876528-178ace35-a3b8-4a55-8bf6-5c5afe0662c9.png)

-# Features
- * set if anonymous votes are casted or if the user must provide it's name
- * set if registration is required for voting
- * allow the creation of private event only accessible to thoses invited
- * Poll can be created for full day event or just a few hours.
-Custom classes can also be defined
- * URL can be set manually or randomly choosen

 # Installation
 you can deploy this tool on your server either by manually clonning the repo and setting it up or you can run a docker image.